Skip to main content

 --file-path /packages/demo-packages/MyPackage_1_0-build1.exe

-The HTML analysis report will contain the Reproducibility page with the reproducibility check status and a summary of differences between the reproducible build artifact and the main artifact ("Reference Version" in the report).
+The SAFE analysis report will contain the Reproducibility page with the reproducibility check status and a summary of differences between the reproducible build artifact and the main artifact ("Reference Version" in the report).